Australian Shepherd

 Generally, a premium-quality diet, veterinary care, and regular exercise will help keep dogs healthy both mentally and physically.
 Yearly elbow, hip, and eye assessments are recommended when it comes to caring for Aussies.

-Living Condition:
+Living Conditions:

 These dogs need access to plenty of space for exercise.
 Aussies typically happily reside in city homes or apartments so long as they have enough enrichment like games, puzzle feeders, and access to outside space to walk or run around.

 Those who are planning to own Aussies can have great relief because they don't need a lavish or vast home.
-However, a large secure yard is essential as is access to ample interesting walks.
+However, a large secure yard is essential, as is access to ample interesting walks.
 Best suited to living in rural or rustic, quiet suburbs, these dogs may find busy towns and cities overwhelming.

 Exercise:

-Unlike other most dog breeds, Aussies have more frequent exercising needs.
+Unlike other most dog breeds, Aussies have more frequent exercise needs.
 This high-energy and intelligent breed can become frustrated, bored, hyperactive, destructive, or even anxious if they don't get plenty of physical and mental stimulation.
 Because of this, they should get 1 to 2 hours of vigorous activity per day, which includes walking, running, training in dog sports, and enrichment activities.

 Make sure you walk your dog on a leash as Aussies have a natural tendency to chase moving things like bicycles, pedestrians, other pets, and even vehicles.
-They will also demand a secure solid fence when they are out in the garden.
+They will also demand a secure, solid fence when they are out in the garden.

 Grooming:

-As the Aussies are born with a medium-length, thick double coat layer that sheds more frequently throughout the year, so regular grooming is vital to prevent mats and tangles and remove loose coats.
+As the Aussies are born with a medium-length, thick double coat layer that sheds more frequently throughout the year, regular grooming is vital to prevent mats and tangles and remove loose coats.
 Brushing at least one to two times every week is recommended, but don't forget to brush in all nooks, including behind the dog's ears, where the coat can become tangled.
 Further brush the tail, which is naturally short in most Australians.

-These dogs typically shed their thick winter coats during the spring, so frequent brushing during that duration helps keep all the loose hair intact.
+These dogs typically shed their thick winter coats during the spring, so frequent brushing during that period helps keep all the loose hair intact.
 It is also important to keep their ears clean to prevent bacteria build-up and infection.
 Also, brush your pet's teeth regularly and trim nails regularly for comfortable and healthy feet.

 Advantages: